Field Assignment in the Foreign Key

 A SELECT statement is generated from the definition of the foreign key.
 If you make an entry in the check field, the system submits this SELECT statement.
 If the system finds a suitable record of the check table, the entry is valid.
 Otherwise the system rejects the entry.

 The corresponding SELECT statement has the following form for the foreign key table shown in the figure above:

 SELECT * FROM T2 WHERE T2-FIELD5 = T1-FIELD2 AND T2-FIELD6 = T1-FIELD4.

 This SQL statement is a pseudo code that explains the corresponding functionality.
 The syntax of this statement is not the same in ABAP.

 A screen entry for check field Field2 is valid if the check table contains a record with the entries made in the screen for Field2 and Field4 as key.

-Table SBOOK contains the customer's flight bookings for a carrier.
+Table SBOOK in the flight model contains the customer's flight bookings for a carrier.
 The flight bookings can be made by a travel agency or directly at the carrier's sales counter.
 If the booking was made at a counter, its number is stored together with the booking in field COUNTER in table SBOOK.

 You must make sure that only correct counter numbers can be entered in table SCOUNTER.
 The necessary value check can be defined by creating a foreign key for check field COUNTNUM.
 This is explained in the figure below.